aliyun/aliyun-emapreduce-datasources/docs/jindo_distcp_how_to_en.md

 <a name="IWvV9"></a>
 #### 4、use --srcPattern

 <br />The srcPattern parameter is used to use a regular expression to select or filter files to be copied.
 You can write a custom regular expression to complete the filtering operation.
-The regular expression here must be a full-path regular match.
+The regular expression must be a full-path regular match.

-if you want to copy all log files in/data/incoming/hourly_table/2017-02-01/03 on HDFS，you can run
+if you want to copy all log files under /data/incoming/hourly_table/2017-02-01/03 on HDFS，you can run
 ```bash
 [root@emr-header-1 opt]# hdfs dfs -ls /data/incoming/hourly_table/2017-02-01/03
 Found 6 items